CI & Deployment

 Filter scenario to run by name.

-Packaging features in a Docker container
+Packaging tests in a Docker container

 import NativePackagerHelper._